No One Lives: Plot

 While traveling cross country, a couple (Betty and a man referred to as "Driver") encounter a gang of robbers.
 The group, led by dedicated criminal Hoag, consists of Hoag's brother Ethan, his daughter Amber, his girlfriend Tamara, Amber's boyfriend Denny, and the violent Flynn.

 Believing the couple to be wealthy and wanting to make up for a botched robbery, Flynn kidnaps them and has Ethan interrogate them.
 However, Betty commits suicide, which leads to Driver breaking out of his handcuffs and killing Ethan.

 Upon bringing the Driver's car to the group's hideout, Flynn finds a girl in the trunk.
 Amber realizes the girl is Emma Ward, a wealthy heiress who disappeared after 14 of her friends were murdered at a party, and Driver is the one responsible for the massacre.
 Following Hoag's orders, Denny and Tamara head to the gas station to contact Ethan, only to find his and Betty's bodies.
 Carrying Ethan's corpse back to their hideout, they inadvertently bring along Driver, who has hidden himself inside the cadaver.

 The Driver begins his assault by capturing Hoag, while Denny is injured by booby traps the Driver has set up around the house.
 The Driver tortures Hoag, cuts off his ear as a trophy and kills him with a meat grinder.
 As Driver destroyed the group's van, a bleeding Denny fixes up their old Jeep.
 Although he succeeds, the Driver shoves him into the open car engine, badly mangling his face.
 As he pursues Amber, the rest flee in the Jeep.
 Driver impales Amber with a thrown scythe and leaves her to die.
 Amber stumbles onto the road, where Flynn accidentally runs her over.

 Dropping Denny off at the hospital, Flynn, Tamara, and Emma stay at a motel.
 When Flynn uses the Driver's credit card to pay, motel owner Harris calls the police, as Driver had used the card to check himself in earlier.
 Driver arrives at the motel and nearly strangles Tamara to death in the shower but stops when he hears Flynn shoot the sheriff responding to Harris' call.
 Tamara startles Flynn, who accidentally kills her, and Emma attempts to escape.
 Chasing after her, Flynn is hit by Driver in the sheriff's car.
 Emma flees into a nearby junkyard.

-A three-way confrontation between Flynn, Driver and Emma ends with an incapacitated Flynn and Emma has Driver at gunpoint.
+A three-way confrontation between Flynn, Driver and Emma ends with Flynn incapacitated and Emma holding Driver at gunpoint.
 Emma, resolved to kill Driver herself, fails to operate the shotgun.
 Impressed, the Driver removes the tracking device inside her stomach and frees her.
 He then kills Flynn and also Harris for knowing his real name.

 The next day, Driver, disguised as a doctor, murders Denny in his hospital bed.
 As he leaves, he spots Emma being wheeled into the hospital.
 He touches her arm before departing.